with Lauren Duski

 The Lukas Graham concert scheduled to take place at ACL Live on Wednesday, March 6 has been rescheduled to Friday, November 1.
 All tickets purchased for the March 6 show will be honored on the new date (November 1).
 There is no need to repurchase or exchange existing tickets; tickets bearing the original date will be admissible for entry at the November show.

-GRAMMY® Award-nominated multiplatinum Lukas Graham will embark on a 2019 U.S. tour, in support of the forthcoming album, 3 (The Purple Album), out on October 26 via Warner Bros.
+GRAMMY® Award-nominated multiplatinum Lukas Graham will embark on a 2019 U.S. tour, in support of their third album, 3 (The Purple Album), released on October 26 via Warner Bros.
 Records.

 Since the release of the album’s first single, “Live Someone,” earlier this month, “Love Someone” has amassed 29 million Spotify streams, 19 million YouTube views, and quickly became the #1 most added track at Hot AC Radio, securing its current position in the top 25.
 TIME praises, “In true Lukas Graham style, ‘Love Someone’ is a sweet and earnest tune… a fitting follow up that doubles down on the group’s image as one of the most wholesome collective voices in pop.”
 Watch the official video here.
 His next release, “Not A Damn Thing Changed” will make its debut this Friday.